bao-project/bao-demos/platforms/imx8qm/README.md

 <!--- instruction#2 -->
 ## 3) Setup board

 Make sure you have the board configured to boot from SD card.
-Checkout out the [Get Started with the i.MX 8QuadMax MEK](https://www.nxp.com/document/guide/get-started-with-the-i-mx-8quadmax-mek:GS-iMX-8QM-MEK) guide for more information on the boot switch setup.
+Check out the [Get Started with the i.MX 8QuadMax MEK](https://www.nxp.com/document/guide/get-started-with-the-i-mx-8quadmax-mek:GS-iMX-8QM-MEK) guide for more information on the boot switch setup.